geometric-kernels/GeometricKernels/CONTRIBUTING.md

 We use GitHub issues for bug reports.
 You can use the [issue template](https://github.com/GPflow/GeometricKernels/issues/new) to start writing yours.
 Once you've submitted it, the maintainers will take a look as soon as possible, ideally within the week, and get back to you about how to proceed.
 If it's a small easy fix, they may implement it then and there.
 For fixes that are more involved, they will discuss with you about how urgent the fix is, with the aim of providing some timeline of when you can expect to see it.

-If you'd like to submit a bug fix, the [pull request templates](https://github.com/GPflow/GeometricKernels/compare) are a good place to start.
-We recommend you discuss your changes with the community before you begin working on them, so that questions and suggestions can be made early on.
+If you'd like to submit a bug fix, [open a pull request](https://github.com/GPflow/GeometricKernels/compare).
+We recommend you discuss your changes with the community before you begin working on them (e.g. via issues), so that questions and suggestions can be made early on.

 ### Requesting a feature